 Accidental Discovery Leads To Possible Cure For Anemia

 Recently in this column, we covered the health topic of sepsis – a serious infectious disease of the blood that is responsible for up to one million deaths in the U.S. – and the new research that has led to identifying a gene that could lead to its treatment.
+Patients who suffer from amenia may find that using supplements similar to l-methylfolate 15 mg could be helpful, after consulting with their doctor.
 Now, comes promising new research into another serious disease of the blood, anemia, and this equally exciting development was the result of an accident, a time-honored tradition in the discovery of new medical breakthroughs.

 All Anemia Not Diet Related

 The name is derived from Ancient Greek anaimia, meaning “lack of blood.”
 We now know that is only partially accurate because anemia is more precisely a lack of red blood cells, or the inability of the body to produce enough red blood to carry the body’s required oxygen.

 The popular belief is that anemia is caused by iron deficiency in the diet and inversely, taking iron or B12 supplements and eating foods rich in iron, like cow’s liver or beets, will restore the missing iron.
 But again, this is only partially true because some anemia has no connection to nutrition and diet.
 Causes of anemia can include inflammation, a biological or viral infection, and trauma (resulting in blood loss).

 Regardless of the cause, the symptoms remain the same: fatigue, weakness, imbalance weakness, shortness of breath and a poor ability to exercise, confusion, light-headedness, increased thirst and a pale pallor.

 What if there was a way for the human body to produce more red blood cells on command?
 In effect, this would be a cure for anemia.
 And scientists might be tantalizingly close to finding it as a bizarre result of a routine lab experiment.